If you clicked on this article to read, you are probably thinking about selling your artwork but just don’t know how to

 Fine Art America

-Redbubble.
-I sold on Redbubble – they have many, many kinds of products available to have your art printed on.
+I have sold on Redbubble.
+They have many, many kinds of products available to have your art printed on.
 I really like them for this reason.

 Click here to see my page.

-There site is easy to navigate and not overly time-consuming to upload.
-They also have an affiliate program if you’re into that (and live in a state that doesn’t prohibit this).
+Their site is easy to navigate and not overly time-consuming to upload.
+They also have an affiliate program.

-The picture to the left shows my hibiscus image for sale printed onto a clock.
+The picture to the left shows my hibiscus image for sale that Redbubble printed onto a clock.
 Here is another product, the same image on this lovely pillow.

 Also, they have an easy way you can promote your work on social media.

-For example, you can choose to promote on Facebook or twitter and they will essentially send the picture and write the content for you and post it.
+For example, you can choose to promote on Facebook or Twitter, and they will send the picture, write the content, and post it for you.